kid551/Tmp-Test/Regression.md

 # SeleniumPlus Regression

+This project is used for SeleniumPlus Regression testing.
+It gives the basic usage of SeleniumPlus and contains script ```runAutomation.bat``` to run whole Regression in Windows environment.
+* ```Tests.regression``` folder contains all the concrete test cases.
+* ```Logs``` folder contains the log information file and generated Summary/Failure Report, which is convenient to read.
+* ```runAutomation.bat``` script is used for running whole project without Eclipse.
+If you're using Jenkins to integrate your testing, this script is good example to show how to organize your jobs in Windows side.
+Then, you can use Jenkins to call this script to automatize your testing work.

 ## Test case specifications in Regression

 In order to get generate detailed Regression summary report, there're some specifications need to be followed when using the ```Counters``` in test case.
 (More details about ```Counters``` can be found in *SelniumPlus.java* in [Core](https://github.com/SAFSDEV/Core) project.)
 It'll give testing case clear structure and accurate testing positions, which is convenient for developers to debug.